blckbx/lnd-hybrid-mode/README.md

 tor.skip-proxy-for-clearnet-targets=true
 ````

-After restarting LND is now offering two ways to connect (URIs).
+After restarting LND, it is now offering two addresses (URIs).
 These can be verified by typing `lncli getinfo`:
 ````
 "uris": [
         "<pubkey>@<onion-address>.onion:9735",